-- Masks and/or barriers generally do not preclude an individual from being identified as a close contact to a COVID-19 case. (see exception below) - Information should be provided to staff and students on proper use, removal, and washing of masks. - The most effective fabrics for cloth masks are tightly woven such as cotton and cotton blends, breathable, and in two or three fabric layers.
-Masks with exhalation valves or vents, those that use loosely woven fabrics, and ones that do not fit properly are not recommended. - Masks should be washed after every day of use and/or before being used again, or if visibly soiled or damp/wet. - Disposable face masks should be changed daily or when visibly soiled, damp or damaged. - Students and schools should have additional disposable or cloth masks available for students, teachers, and staff in case a back-up mask is needed (e.g., mask is soiled or lost during the day). - Clear masks that cover the nose and wrap securely around the face may be considered in certain circumstances including for the teaching of students with disabilities, young students learning to read, or students in English as a second language classes. - Appropriate and consistent use of masks may be challenging for some individuals, however, mask use is required for all individuals in indoor school settings with the following exceptions:
+- Masks, respirators, and/or barriers generally do not preclude an individual from being identified as a close contact to a COVID-19 case. (see exception below).
+For the purpose of this document, masks and respirators are considered together, and the term "masks" is used. - Information should be provided to staff and students on proper use, removal, and for cloth masks washing.
+Information about types of masks and respirators, and how to care for them can be found here. - The most effective fabrics for cloth masks are tightly woven such as cotton and cotton blends, breathable, and in two or three fabric layers.
+Masks with exhalation valves or vents, those that use loosely woven fabrics, and ones that do not fit properly are not recommended.

-- When doing so would inhibit the individual's health, such as when the individual is exposed to extreme heat indoors; - When the individual has trouble breathing, is unconscious, incapacitated, or otherwise unable to remove a face covering without assistance; - When a student's documented medical condition or disability, as reflected in an Individualized Education Program (IEP) or Educational Plan pursuant to Section 504 of the Rehabilitation Act of 1973, precludes use of a face covering; - When the individual is under two (2) years of age; - When the individual is engaged in activity that cannot physically be performed while wearing a mask, such as eating or drinking, or playing a musical instrument that would be obstructed by a face covering; - When the individual is engaged in high-intensity aerobic or anaerobic activity; - When a student is participating in high-intensity physical activities during a physical education class in a well-ventilated location and able to maintain a physical distance of six feet from all other individuals; or - When wearing a face covering creates an unsafe condition in which to operate equipment or execute a task.
+- Cloth masks should be washed after every day of use and/or before being used again, or if visibly soiled or damp/wet. - Disposable face masks should be changed daily or when visibly soiled, damp or damaged. - Students and schools should have additional disposable or cloth masks available for students, teachers, and staff in case a back-up mask is needed (e.g., mask is soiled or lost during the day). - Clear masks that cover the nose and wrap securely around the face may be considered in certain circumstances including for the teaching of students with disabilities, young students learning to read, or students in English as a second language classes. - Appropriate and consistent use of masks may be challenging for some individuals, however, mask use is required for all individuals in indoor school settings with the following exceptions: - When doing so would inhibit the individual's health, such as when the individual is exposed to extreme heat indoors; - When the individual has trouble breathing, is unconscious, incapacitated, or otherwise unable to remove a face covering without assistance; - When a student's documented medical condition or disability, as reflected in an Individualized Education Program (IEP) or Educational Plan pursuant to Section 504 of the Rehabilitation Act of 1973, precludes use of a face covering; - When the individual is under two (2) years of age; - When the individual is engaged in activity that cannot physically be performed while wearing a mask, such as eating or drinking, or playing a musical instrument that would be obstructed by a face covering; - When the individual is engaged in high-intensity aerobic or anaerobic activity; - When a student is participating in high-intensity physical activities during a physical education class in a well-ventilated location and able to maintain a physical distance of six feet from all other individuals; or - When wearing a face covering creates an unsafe condition in which to operate equipment or execute a task.